- Associate VPFO

 - Division Policy Index

 - UND Financial Related (Operational Audit)

 Policies/Procedures Awaiting Comment

-There are no policies awaiting comment at this time.
+There are no policies open for campus comment at this time.

 New Policies and Procedures

 Policies (and some procedures) that have gone through the two week comment period, standard review process and have been endorsed by President's Cabinet, become official Finance and Operations policies after being signed by the President.
 New policies are listed here.